-I'm experimenting with exotic tropical fruit.
-I'm always pushing the zone requirement of fruit that the experts say won't grow in tampa bay because it is to cool here.
+I've been experimenting with exotic tropical fruit for a few years, I'm always pushing the zone requirement of fruit that the experts say won't grow in tampa bay because it is to cool here.
 I believe that if you maintain control of the critical growing factors, you should be able to grow anything in this sub-tropical zone ( 9A to 9B ).
 Some of the plants that is marginal is mangos, location is the prime issue with growing them.
 Below 40 F mangos start to go into shock and a little below that they just die.
-What I am trying is planting them close to a window on the south side of the house.
+What I am trying, is planting them close to a window on the south side of the house.
 I expect that the heat escaping from the window should be enough to protect it from the cold.